ArrogantGao/Personal_Materials/job_talk/main.typ

   #grid(columns: 3,
     image("figs/farfield.svg", width: 300pt),
     h(50pt),text(20pt)[
-      The mid range part decays rapidly in $z$ direction, so that the mid range potential can be accurately periodicized in the z-direction and effectively handled using a pure Fourier spectral solver with less zero padding.
+      The mid range part decays rapidly in $z$ direction, so that the mid range potential can be accurately periodicized in the z-direction and effectively handled using a pure Fourier spectral solver#footnote(text(12pt)[#link("https://github.com/HPMolSim/ChebParticleMesh.jl")],) with less zero padding.

       The long range part is extremely smooth in $[-L_z / 2, L_z / 2]$, and can be solved by a Fourier-Chebyshev method with $O(1)$ number of Chebyshev points.
     ]